Optimality Conditions for Multivariate Chebyshev Approximation: A Survey: Numerical applications

 The two-step approach is adapted to the approximation of these inverse geometric models.
 Each $\theta_l(x)$, $l\in\{1,2\}$, is approximated independently, so we fix it to one of the two values.
 The initial discretization $\tX$ is a $36\times36$ regular grid, and the inverse model is evaluated on the grid by solving the inverse geometric problem using a standard Newton iteration.
 Solving the corresponding LP leads to the approximation solution $\pLP(x)=\phi(x)^T\aLP$ computed in the first step.
 Same statistics and contour plots as in previous section are given in Table~\ref{tab:DexTAR} and Figure~\ref{fig:DexTAR-XP}.

 For the second step, we need an explicit expression suited to the Newton iteration, so we cannot rely on the evaluation of the inverse models through an inner Newton iteration.
-Therefore we need to include explicitly the geometric model~\eqref{eq:geometric-model} in the system and avoid using explicitly the expression of the function to be approximated $f(x)=\theta_l(x)$, where $l\in\{1,2\}$ is the coordinate fixed from the begining: firstly, for each extreme point variable $x_i\in X$ we add a new variable $\theta_i\in\R^2$ and the equation
+Therefore we need to include explicitly the geometric model~\eqref{eq:geometric-model} in the system and avoid using explicitly the expression of the function to be approximated $f(x)=\theta_l(x)$, where $l\in\{1,2\}$ is the coordinate fixed from the begining: firstly, for each extremal point variable $x_i\in X$ we add a new variable $\theta_i\in\R^2$ and the equation

 thus keeping the system of equations square.
 Secondly, Equation~\eqref{eq:Newton-extreme-point-errors} cannot be used as is because it involves explicitly $f(x)=\theta_l(x)$.
-Enforcing extreme points to have the same error is now achieved by
+Enforcing extremal points to have the same error is now achieved by

 Thirdly, Equation~\eqref{eq:Newton-KKT} involves the gradient of the error, which again cannot be used explicitly.
 Therefore, we use the implicit function theorem and replace $\tfrac{d}{dy}f(y)$ in Equation~\eqref{eq:Newton-KKT} by